jameshughes89/cs102/src/site/index.rst

 Class Times
 ===========

-* Asynchronous --- Content is to be covered independently while following the :doc:`schedule </outline/outline>`
+* Asynchronous --- Content is to be covered independently while following the :ref:`schedule <label-outline-schedule>`
 * Recordings of past lectures are available `here <https://www.youtube.com/@modsurski/playlists>`_